 Thus, if you have sufficient computing resources available, in addition to bootstrapping, you should do multiple inferences (10 or better 100) with RAxML on the original alignment.
-On smaller datasets it will also be worth-while to use the -d option for a couple of runs to see how the program behaves on completely random starting trees.

 This is where the -# option as well as the parallel MPI version raxmlHPC-MPI come into play.